A few weeks ago I lost my only surviving grandparent; my Jean. And now I’m putting pen to paper and cursing myself for leaving it so late.

 And when my Jean finally relented and moved into a home, she passed onto me her treasured recipe box , filled with recipes snipped off packets and handwritten scribbles (her recipes are notoriously brief), which takes pride of place in my kitchen today (and from which I have already recreated her infamous marmalade).

-So the Grandma Project is my aim to work through my Grandmas’ recipes, collate those family recipes dear to me and try out some of the more unusual and outlandish old recipes that I come across in antique recipe books (but no roasted plovers I’m afraid).
-It’ll be a repository, an experiment and an adventure – who knows what we’ll learn along the way?
+My aim, over time, is to work through my Grandmas’ recipes, collate those family recipes dear to me and try out some of the more unusual and outlandish old recipes that I come across in antique recipe books (but no roasted plovers I’m afraid).
+It’ll be an adventure – who knows what I’ll learn along the way?